Best Roku Channels To Watch

 The Roku Channel (free)

 No discussion of the best Roku channels would be complete without the titular one.
 The Roku Channel may not have the largest selection of movies and TV shows — but said movies and TV shows won't cost you a penny, which seems like a fair trade-off.
 This channel offers a rotating selection of media, including popular films like Legally Blonde and Drunken Master, supported by periodic ads, as though you were watching a movie on basic cable.
-There are some pretty decent films on offer, and if you don't like them, you can always wait until the selection changes next month.
-The channel also offers live news.
+Roku has also added a Kids and Family section to the channel, providing friendlier fare for a younger crowd.

 Google Play TV and Movies (a la carte)